 A new generation of so-called LPWA technologies (Low Power Wide Area) provides the solution.
 These standards, which are based on mobile communications such as Long Term Evolution for Machines (LTE-M) or NarrowBand IoT (NB-IoT), have been developed by the mobile communications committees cooperating in the 3GPP initiative especially for small data transmissions on the Internet of Things.
 They offer several benefits:

-The LPWA connectivity modules have a correspondingly simple design and can therefore be manufactured cheaply and distributed and installed extensively.
+The LPWA connectivity modules have a correspondingly simple design and can be used flexibly.
+With the Business Smart Connect solution from Telekom, companies can implement such IoT projects easily and without complication.

 The concept of edge computing brings further advantages: If the data is processed directly at the source in order to transmit only relevant information, this additionally reduces transmission costs, the bandwidth required and the storage space in the cloud.

 There are other digital and technical developments that can benefit the logistics industry.
 For example, asset tracking: If the pallet, container or vehicle is stable and constantly connected to a monitoring platform in the cloud, the freight company always has an overview of the position of the goods.
-Arrival times can be forecast precisely, which makes customers happy.
-If bottlenecks occur, routes can be rescheduled to prevent delays for production operations.
+Delays are recognized at an early stage, which ensures greater security, especially in times like these.
+If bottlenecks occur, routes can be promptly rescheduled.
 This also reduces the demurrage fee for trucks or the mooring fee for ships in the port.
 And in the event of theft, a container’s route can be tracked precisely.

 Then there’s the example of Condition Monitoring: Transport companies use the appropriate sensors to constantly monitor the condition of the goods.
 Whether it's the cooling temperature in the trailer, the pressure in the gas tank or moisture in the cargo hold – problems and causes can be identified and documented remotely.
-Anyone who digitalizes the entire supply chain also gains insurance security.
+Companies that completely digitalized their supply chains before the crisis know that they also gain security in terms of insurance.